- Photos & Map

 Tour information

-• Cultural Interesting
+Cultural Interesting

 Equipment

-Sturdy shoes, clothing suitable for the weather, sun and rain protection, as well as sufficient supplies of food and drinks, should there be no refreshment stops or shopping facilities available or open.
-Although the trail is very well marked throughout, you should always have a suitable hiking map with you for safety reasons.
-Take sticks or other aids with you.
+Sturdy footwear, weather-appropriate clothing, sun and rain protection, as well as sufficient supplies of food and drinks are recommended as there may be no opportunities for breaks or purchases.
+Although the path is very well marked throughout, for safety reasons you should always have a suitable hiking map with you.
+Bring sticks or other aids.

 Directions & Parking facilities